-From the world famous, ultra-modern Science Museum to the tiny, 19th-century Old Operating Theatre, the capital has specialist and medical museums to suit all tastes and budgets; many offer free admission, too.
+From the world famous, ultra-modern Science Museum to the tiny, 19th-century Old Operating Theatre, the capital has science and medical museums to suit all tastes and budgets; many offer free admission, too.

 1. Science Museum Free